 Minimum Distribution Amount.
 The MRD amount for each distribution calendar year through and including the year of the participant's death is determined using the Uniform Lifetime Table, except if the participant's spouse is the participant's sole beneficiary and is more than ten years younger than the participant, in which case the MRD amount is determined using the Joint and Last Survivor Table.
 In each case, the prior year end balance of the retirement plan is divided by the divisor from the applicable table for the age of the participant (or ages of the participant and the participant's more than ten years younger sole beneficiary spouse) to determine the MRD for that year.
 Because a new divisor is obtained from the Uniform Lifetime Table each year, a living participant's life expectancy is being recalculated.
-The participant's more than ten years younger spouse will only be treated as the participant's sole beneficiary for purposes of using the divisors from the Joint and Last Survivor Table if either (i) the spouse is named as the participant's sole, outright beneficiary or (ii) a conduit trust for the benefit of the participant's spouse is named as the participant's sole beneficiary.
+The participant's more than ten years younger spouse will only be treated as the participant's sole beneficiary for purposes of using the divisors from the Joint and Last Survivor Table if either (i) the spouse is named as the participant's sole beneficiary.
 See Trusts as Beneficiaries, infra.